Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Background

 \subsection{Prefill-Decode Disaggregation}

-Traditional LLM serving systems optimize computation by colocating prefill and decode phases on the same instance.
-However, recent studies have highlighted significant differences in computational characteristics between the prefill and decode phases \cite{patelSplitwiseEfficientGenerative2024,zhongDistServeDisaggregatingPrefill2024}, which can lead to mutual interference between the two phases \cite{huInferenceInterferenceDisaggregate2024} and suboptimal hardware resource allocation \cite{zhongDistServeDisaggregatingPrefill2024}.
-To address these issues, researchers have proposed the Prefill-Decode disaggregated inference architecture \cite{patelSplitwiseEfficientGenerative2024, huInferenceInterferenceDisaggregate2024, zhongDistServeDisaggregatingPrefill2024}, which divides compute instances into two types: prefill instances and decode instances, each dedicated to handling their respective phases.
+Recent studies have highlighted significant differences in computational characteristics between the prefill and decode phases~\cite{patelSplitwiseEfficientGenerative2024,zhongDistServeDisaggregatingPrefill2024}, which can lead to mutual interference between these two phases~\cite{huShuffleInferDisaggregateLLM2025} and suboptimal hardware resource allocation~\cite{zhongDistServeDisaggregatingPrefill2024}.
+To address these issues, researchers have proposed the Prefill-Decode disaggregated inference architecture~\cite{patelSplitwiseEfficientGenerative2024, huShuffleInferDisaggregateLLM2025, zhongDistServeDisaggregatingPrefill2024}, which divides compute instances into two types: prefill instances and decode instances, each dedicated to handling their respective phases.
 After completing the prefill computation for a request, the prefill instance transfers both the request and its corresponding KV Cache to a decode instance via high-speed interconnects such as NVLink or InfiniBand.
-The Decode instance then proceeds with the subsequent decode computations.
-This architecture eliminates computational interference between the two phases and enables independent optimization of parallelization strategies and resource allocation for each phase by decoupling prefill and decode, improving the flexibility in performance tuning and overall system goodput.
+The decode instance then proceeds with the subsequent decode computations.
+This architecture eliminates computational interference between the two phases and enables independent optimization of parallelization strategies and resource allocation for each phase by decoupling prefill and decode, further improving the flexibility in performance tuning and overall goodput.